At a Glance

 You can easily edit your screener questions before a test has been picked up by participants.
 Just edit the question directly from your dashboard and either Save to apply your changes to a saved question or Save As to create a new saved question.

-You can also Duplicate to add an additional copy of the question which you can then modify as needed, or Delete a question from your study.
+You can also Duplicate to add an additional copy of the question which you can then modify as needed, or Delete a question from your test.